anidemma/holbertonschool-simple_shell/README.md

 <img align="center" alt="shell" width="400" src="https://cdn.pixabay.com/photo/2013/03/30/00/11/command-97893_640.png">

 ## About
-The shel is the Linux command line interpreter.
+The shell is the Linux command line interpreter.
 It provides an interface between the user and the kernel and executes programs called commands.
 For example, if a user enters `ls` then the shell executes the `ls` command.
 ## Example of Use
 * Compile the program to create the `hsh` executable file.
 * run the executable as follows `./hsh`